Forbidden URL characters

-Specifies the path of the document used to generate the website's sitemap.
-This document must contain the Google Sitemap (XML Sitemap) web part.
+Specifies the path of the page used to generate the website's sitemap.
+This page must contain the Google Sitemap (XML Sitemap) web part.
 If left empty, a full sitemap of the website is automatically generated by the ~/CMSPages/GoogleSiteMap.aspx system page.

 This only sets the internal path of the sitemap.
 The actual URL where web crawlers can read the sitemap is determined by the value of the Google sitemap URL setting.

-Specifies the path of the document used to provide the website's robots.txt file.
-This document should contain a Custom response web part configured to generate the required content.
+Specifies the path of the page used to provide the website's robots.txt file.
+This page should contain a Custom response web part configured to generate the required content.

-Regardless of the selected document's location in the content tree, its output is returned whenever the <website domain>/robots.txt URL is requested.
+Regardless of the selected page's location in the content tree, its output is returned whenever the <website domain>/robots.txt URL is requested.

 Allow permanent (301) redirection